secwexen/aapp-mart/README.md

 ## Support & Community

-⭐ Found AAPP-MART useful?
-Give us a star and support the project!
-💬 Join discussions, report issues, or contribute your ideas!

 For support, questions, or feature requests, please open an issue:
 [Open an issue on GitHub](https://github.com/secwexen/aapp-mart/issues)

 For ideas and general discussions, use GitHub Discussions.

+## Get Involved

+- 💡 Check out [Issues](https://github.com/secwexen/aapp-mart/issues) for tasks and ideas.
+- 💬 Join [Discussions](https://github.com/secwexen/aapp-mart/discussions) to share feedback and proposals.
+- ⭐ Found AAPP-MART useful?
+Give us a star and help grow the community!
+- 🔧 Contribute code, documentation, or testing — see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## Security